mfdalgetty/Goodreads-Scraper/README.md

 * The Python script reads in a ❎book_club_books.xlsx file and retrieves the book titles.
 * The Selenium driver opens 📖goodreads.com and searches for the book title.
 * The HTML for each book's landing page is scraped.
-* The BeatifulSoup parser finds the 📃reviews in the HTML.
+* The BeautifulSoup parser finds the 📃reviews in the HTML.
 * The reviews are stored as spreadsheets in the 📂reviews folder.

 ### Output